storageos/api-manager/controllers/namespace-delete/README.md

 # Namespace Delete Controller

-The Namespace Delete Controller is responsible for removing namesapces from the StorageOS cluster when the namespace has been removed from Kubernetes.
+The Namespace Delete Controller is responsible for removing namespaces from the StorageOS cluster when the namespace has been removed from Kubernetes.

 When a StorageOS-provisioned PVC is created in a Kubernetes namespace, if the